Carlos Campos (clothing brand)

 Carlos Campos (born 1972) is a Honduran-born fashion designer who launched his eponymous fashion brand in New York in 2006.
 The label is associated with men's suits.
 However, it launched its first womenswear collection during New York Fashion Week in 2008.

 History

 Carlos Campos was born in Honduras and grew up in a tailoring and design household inspired by his father.
 After a few tailoring jobs in Brooklyn and a short-lived scarf and tie business, he enrolled at the Fashion Institute of Technology in New York at the age of 23.

-During and after graduation he helped create costumes for many acclaimed Broadway plays including "The Invention of Love", "The Graduate", "The Light in the Piazza", "Fiddler on the Roof", and "Jersey Boys".

 Campos presented his own designs at the New York Fashion Week for the first time in 2001.

 In 2006, he branched out his self-titled menswear label.
 He later co-founded a second imprint, Guido New York, opened his made-to-measure studio in New York City.